learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

 [ ] add flash messages
 [ ] add lines between divs on Fwitter main feed page
 [ ] clean up layout styling
+[ ] review the login/logout issues
+[ ] is there a reason you wouldn't use helper methods in the controllers? why !session[:user_id] vs logged_in?